 Who can become a member of the NSPA?

-Any organisation can become an NSPA member if they are prepared to:
+Any organisation can become an NSPA member by:

 Members will benefit from:

-- Access to information, reports, good practice and guidance via the sign-in area of the NSPA website, which will be launched later this year
+- Access to information, reports, good practice and guidance via the NSPA website and newsletter

 - Opportunities to collaborate and share information with other members